linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 1. A `run.sh` file that accepts a list of flags (see use case and implementation details below) and calls `go test` accordingly.
 2. The test suite (the `_test.go` files)

 To run the test suite, users will be required to execute `./run.sh` with a bunch of flags (more details below).
 Further, the output of the tests shall be written to a filepath passed as a flag to `./run.sh`.
+By default, `stdout` shall be used to show output of the tests.

+> As a part of this default mode, users shall be allowed to run these tests in a container as well.
+We make use of the Dockerfile being introduced in the next section (Read below).

 ### 2. Using Sonobuoy